 For a helpful overview of copyright terms both in the United States and abroad, see http://copyright.cornell.edu/resources/publicdomain.cfm.

-Additional information is available here: “When Is 1923 Going to Arrive and Other Complications of the U.S. Public Domain” by Peter B. Hirtle, Senior Policy Advisor, Cornell University Library.
+For additional information, see "When Is 1923 Going to Arrive and Other Complications of the U.S. Public Domain," by Peter B. Hirtle, senior policy advisor, Cornell University Library.
 In particular, see Section 7, "What about foreign works?", for a fuller explanation.

-If you are unsure of the copyright status of a work you are interested in translating, it is always safest to consult a lawyer.
+If you are unsure of the copyright status of a work you are interested in translating, it is always safest to consult an intellectual property lawyer.

 As a translator, you are the author of the translation.
-It is from this simple fact that all your other rights derive: the right to have the copyright to the translation in your name, the right to proper acknowledgement of your authorship in the published translation and the accompanying publicity materials, the right to adequate compensation, and the right to a royalty for the life of the published translation.
+It is from this simple fact that all your other rights derive: the right to copyright the translation in your name, the right to proper acknowledgement of your authorship in the published translation and in the accompanying publicity, the right to adequate compensation, and the right to a royalty for the life of the published translation.

 Q: I have been asked by a publisher to do a translation.
 What sort of compensation should I ask for?

-As a professional organization in the United States, the PEN American Center cannot endorse compensation rates for literary translations.
+As a professional organization in the United States, PEN America cannot endorse specific rates for translation.
 However, you are free to consult other translators and search for information posted online by professional organizations in other countries.
-For instance, English PEN suggests a fee of no less than £88.50 per 1000 words (approximately $134 as of Jan.
-26, 2015).
+English PEN currently suggests a fee of £90 per 1000 words ($141.25 as of Aug.
+23, 2015).
 This falls in the middle of the range of rates reported by our members.
 Some publishers prefer to pay a flat fee; you should consider word count and the difficulty of the material when negotiating.
 For work in other genres, see the special sections on poetry, dramatic work and expository prose below.
-Better contracts include royalties for the translator (See Clause 5 of PEN’s model contract).
+Better contracts include royalties for the translator (see Clause 5 of PEN’s model contract).
 In the U.S. the initial fee is often treated as an advance on royalties, while in the UK royalties generally accrue starting with the first book sold.
 In any case, you should negotiate for higher payment for the translation of a work in the public domain, since the publisher is not having to pay for the rights to the original work.